Oct 25, 2017

 - When you inhale, as you are expanding your belly, you should relax your gluteal cleft and the muscles around it.
 Again, do not attempt to totally push outwards either your belly or your bottom, just relax it as much as it feels natural, making sure you are doing it consciously.

-This will provide a gentle massage for your internal organs, as with each exhale you are compressing them from two directions and each inhale the will be relaxed once again.
-Also, this helps maintaining the mindfulness and focus on your breath.
+This will provide a gentle massage for your internal organs, as with each exhale you are compressing them from two directions and with each inhale they will be relaxed once again.
+Also, this helps to maintain the mindfulness and focus on your breath.
 When breathing like this, your focus will gradually shift from the abdominal wall to the inside of your abdominal cavity, deepening your meditation practice.

 To learn advanced abdominal breathing, you should set some time aside to practise it daily, always as long as it feels comfortable.
 You will notice, that unlike with simple abdominal breathing, a greater amount of air will have been exchanged during this time.
 This is due to the more pronounced movement of your abdomen, resulting in deeper, more conscious breaths, which can feel quite refreshing, both physically and mentally.